ScienceTony/sciencetony.github.io/_posts/2019-08-07-finding-jekyll.md

 <br>
 <br>
 ### Resources:<br>
-This gets me stared and has [info about blog](http://jmcglone.com/guides/github-pages/)
+This gets me stared and has [info about making a blog](http://jmcglone.com/guides/github-pages/)
 <br>
 Video lessons on [Jekyll](https://youtu.be/HfcJeRby2a8)